Pablobrek-bit/kit_sync/README.md

 - Messages (Renters and Owners):

-POST /messages: Send a new message (renter, owner). (tests)
+POST /messages: Send a new message (renter, owner).

-GET /messages/{rentalId}: Get messages for a specific rental (renter, owner). (tests)
+GET /messages/{rentalId}: Get messages for a specific rental (renter, owner).

-GET /messages/me: Get messages sent and received by the current user (renter, owner). (tests)
+GET /messages/me: Get messages sent and received by the current user (renter, owner).

 - Availability (Owners and Admin):